themeteorchef/building-a-user-admin/building-a-user-admin.md

   <p>We haven't covered it here, but you'll want to make sure to <a href="http://themeteorchef.com/snippets/using-the-email-package/#tmc-configuration">set up your MAIL_URL</a> environment variable to ensure Meteor actually sends your email.</p>
 </div>

 Awesome.
 Sweet.
 Killer.
 Rad.
-Now that we've got our email out in the wild, let's wire up the template where our user's actually _accept_ invitations.
+Now that we've got our email out in the wild, let's wire up the template where our users actually _accept_ invitations.

 ### Accepting invitations
 Back on the client, we've already got a route set up that we're sending our users to at `http://localhost:3000/invite/:token`.
 Let's look at the companion template for this route real quick to see how our invitees will set up their accounts.